-To launch ParaView, you have two standard options on Salomon.
+There are two standard options to launch ParaView,.
 You can run ParaView from your local machine in client-server mode by following the information here or you can connect to the cluster using VNC and the graphical environment by following the information on VNC.
 In both cases, we will use ParaView version 5.6.0 and its respective module.

 Whether you use the client-server mode or VNC for ParaView, you have to allocate some computing resources.
 This is done by the console commands below (supply valid Project ID).

 For the client-server mode of ParaView we allocate the resources by

 $ qsub -I -q qprod -A PROJECT-ID -l select=2

 $ qsub -IX -q qprod -A PROJECT-ID -l select=2

 The issued console commands launch the interactive session on 2 nodes.
 This is the minimal setup to test that the simulator/adaptor code runs on multiple nodes.